phalt/clientele/docs/usage.md

 ## `generate-class`

 Generate a class-based Python HTTP Client from an OpenAPI Schema.
-This generator creates a `Client` class with methods for each API endpoint.
+This generator creates a `Client` class object with methods for each API endpoint instead of functions in a module.

 ### Usage